boatrite/gravity_simulator/README.markdown

 * Separate draw updates from logic updates
 * Optimize force calculations (benchmark first)
 * Tails should start at edge of circle, not center
-* Larger mass input

 ToDo/Ideas
-* Add labels for entity acceleration
 * Copy entity link
-* Better pause behavior
-  - Input listeners should force redraw so that changes can be seen when paused
-  - Make it so you can add entities while the thing is paused (and then change their values)
 * Real values.
 Decide on a suitable scale (how many meters per pixel?)
-* Should probably start paused
+* Should probably start paused except when debugging

 Future
 * Benchmark and try optimize entity paths (not as important as force optimization)